Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Support first.
 If support is weak, decline without drama.

-The model is often blamed for facts it was never given, formats it was never shown, or policies it was never allowed to follow honestly.
-In production, hallucinations usually come from some combination of:
+The model gets blamed for facts it was never given, formats it was never shown, policies it was never allowed to follow honestly.
+In production, hallucinations come from weak context, ambiguous tasks, unconstrained output shape, refusal rules that are too vague, no downstream checks.

 If you only swap models, you might reduce the symptoms.
 You probably will not fix the disease.